 When you’re a teen, everybody wants to be you – believe it!
 It’s your time to shine, but there are plenty of people trying to market “must-have” bling and designer labels.
 While it’s great to rock the town in style, breaking your budget will have gloomy consequences.

 Plus, you have your future to think of.
 If your parents aren’t loaded, you might need to chip in or face years of student debt just to get your career started.
+If you’ve got more confidence than you can handle teen modelling is a perfect way to kick start your career while also getting a little extra spending money!
 The answer?
 Make it a game.
 Get smart.
 Use strategies that amaze and make everything go further.